sourcefabric-innovation/citizendesk-interface/README.md

 [![Build Status](https://travis-ci.org/sourcefabric-innovation/citizendesk-interface.png?branch=master)](https://travis-ci.org/sourcefabric-innovation/citizendesk-interface)

-## Citizendesk interface
+## Citizen Desk Interface

-Interface part of the Citizen Desk 2.0
+Connection between the Citizen Desk [core][core] and the front ends.

-#### The role of this repository within the Citizendesk architecture
+#### The role of this component within Citizen Desk

 *Interface* stands for Application Programming Interface, that is API.
-The role of the code here is to expose the resources produced by the server-side, core Citizendesk components.
-Once exposed to an API, they can be used by a web or mobile frontend, see for example the web [Citizendesk frontend](https://github.com/sourcefabric-innovation/citizendesk-frontend)
+The role of this component is to expose the entities in the database, and the [core][core] functionalities, through an authenticated API.
+Once exposed, they can be used by a web or mobile frontend, see for example the web [Citizen Desk frontend][frontend].

 ### Technical notes